 So keep sending your update emails before your launch, but sprinkle in the odd email with:

-Here are a couple of examples of different emails you can send, like a product update and order opportunity (Away):
+Here are a couple of examples of different emails you can send, like a product update and order opportunity (Lively):

 Don’t forget to personalize the emails you send.
 When you personalize the messages, it’s easier to build connections with people, making it easier to turn subscribers into paying customers when you launch.
 Plus, people are more likely to pay attention to personalized emails.
 One study found that personalized email messages get approximately 26% more opens.
 Over time, these shoppers will return to you more often and have a higher CLTV.